NorSC/supervisor-search/_supervisors/rebecca-nicholson.md

 email: rebecca.nicholson@northumbria.ac.uk
 office_hours: >-
-  I have two drop in hours during the week, where students can just come and find me – these are Wednesdays 9-10am, and  Fridays 3-4pm.
+  I have two drop in hours during the week, where students can just come and find me – these are Thursdays 2-4pm

   My office is ELB116 (on the first floor of Ellison B)